-If an employee is contracted to work from home, then he can be reimbursed a percentage of the additional costs of using his home for business e.g. electricity bill, broadband charges, telephone bill, metered costs of gas and water.
-The expenses of a fixed nature such as rent, or mortgage cannot be reimbursed as they would have been paid whether or not the employee worked at home.
+If an employee works from home because their job requires them to live far from the office or their employer does not have an office, then they can be reimbursed a percentage of the additional costs of working from home e.g. electricity bill, broadband charges, telephone bill, metered costs of gas and water.
+Costs that would be incurred regardless of whether they worked at home, such as mortgage payments, water rates or council tax, are excluded.

-However, there is a £6 per week allowance that may be paid rather than doing the detailed calculations
+However, there is a £6 per week allowance that may be paid rather than doing the detailed calculations.